Increasing coverage while reducing the number of shots

 For more information, visit the Gavi website's Hib section >>

-Hepatitis B is a viral infection which claims more than 680,000 lives every year through chronic and acute liver disease.
+Hepatitis B is a viral infection.
+For some people, it is an acute, or short-term, illness but for others it can become a long-term, chronic infection.
+It claims more than 680,000 lives every year through chronic and acute liver disease.

-Babies and young children are most at risk from hepatitis B, with the virus often passing from mother to child before or shortly after birth.
+Babies and young children are most at risk from hepatitis B. The virus often passes from mother to child before or shortly after birth.
 This puts victims at high risk of death from cirrhosis of the liver and liver cancer later in life.

 An estimated 240 million people worldwide are chronically infected with hepatitis B.